 Identity Unknown and Broad Strokes dive back into art history to bring more women artists into the canon.

-Along the same lines, Identity Unknown covers new ground on a smaller scale, focusing in on seven women artists from the 20th-century United States.
-The author is Donna Seaman,
+Along the same lines, Identity Unknown by Donna Seaman covers new ground on a smaller scale, focusing in on seven women artists from the 20th-century United States.

 Les Dîners de Gala is a Surrealist cookbook by Salvador Dalí.
 Do we need to say any more?

 Nothing and Everything is being released in a few days.
 Author Douglas Dreishpoon writes about personalities in the visual and musical arts — seven names you’ll recognize, like Louise Bourgeois and John Cage.
 This promises to be one of those books that tells stories across disciplines.

 The Yellow House (not to be confused with a novel by the same name) is a look at “Van Gogh, Gauguin, and Nine Turbulent Weeks in Provence” by Martin Gayford.
 (He got a second book on this list, below.)
 If you’re interested in the details of how these famous artists lived together, and in the story of Van Gogh’s ear, it comes recommended by an Art League Book Club member.

 … the art world & art history